abdulbarimr10-ai/medassist-automation-engine/README.md

 # 🚀 MedAssist Automation Engine

-A production-style backend automation system that receives incoming data via webhook, processes it through an API server, stores structured records in a database, and sends real-time alerts for monitoring and reliability.
+A production-style backend automation system that receives incoming data via webhooks, processes it through an API server, stores structured records in a database, and sends real-time alerts for monitoring and reliability.

 ---